matjazpotocnik/ProcessFileEdit/README.md

 ### Directory path
 Path to the directory from which to display directory tree.
-By default it's set to $config->paths->site but it can be overriden.
-Be carefull not to set it too "high", like setting it to the root of file system for exmples, since creating directory structure can take too much time and script will time out.
+By default it's set to $config->paths->site

 ### Extensions Filter
 Comma separated list of extensions to filter files by.
-By default "js,css,php,module".
+By default "php,module,js,css".

 ### Include or exclude extensions
 Check this to exclude the extensions defined in Extension Filter, leave unchecked